 The Kaz is a perfect companion for a home office, a sunny window corner, or just a portable personal fan that you can keep in your figurative back pocket when temps get too high for comfort.
 And for how tiny the fan is, we were impressed with it's airflow output, which we could feel from across the room.

-Though the airflow is solid, the HT-904 does not have an oscillating setting, which may limit its coverage area.
-On high, it generates a noise level of 51 dBa, which is louder than other table fans tested but not the loudest in our test fleet.
-The added perk of wall mountable is slightly staunched due to its cumbersome adjustability when reversing the airflow, requiring the fan to be unmounted, flipped 180º, and remounted.
+Though the airflow is solid, the HT-904 lacks an oscillating setting, which might limit its coverage area.
+On high, it generates a noise level of 51 dBa, which is louder than other table fans tested but not the loudest in our lineup.
+If you prefer a quieter and relatively compact model with an oscillating function, check out the Dreo Smart CF714S.
+We also found the added perk of wall mountable slightly staunched due to its cumbersome adjustability when reversing the airflow, requiring the fan to be unmounted, flipped 180º, and remounted.
 Given its compact size, the Honeywell HT-904 impresses with its airflow performance and relatively quiet operation compared to similar table fans.
-If you prefer a quieter and relatively compact model with an oscillating function, check out the Dreo Smart CF714S.

 The Levoit Classic 36" strikes a harmonious balance between exceptional performance at an affordable price.
 Effective air circulation plays a vital role in reducing the temperature of your humid home because, without it, a fan cannot push out that congested air.
 The Levoit excelled in this component of testing.
 Notably, our testing team observed “air movement reaching every corner of the room” by watching the fringe decorations jostling around.
 We were able to see a consistent circulation pattern that cooled us down throughout the entire testing period.
 Additionally, the sound volume reading of 47.5 decibels ensured a tranquil environment while maintaining comfortable temperatures.